durgey-wishfin/claim-wishfin/README.md

 # claim-wishfin
-This repository just for claim
+This repository just for claim. claim- wishfin is the repository.